 Planning for hierarchical IPv4 and IPv6 address space with a continual feedback loop

-• IPAM tools facilitate development of a disciplined IP address plan that can be deployed, monitored, and tracked automatically - for a continuous feedback loop to assure accuracy and provide an overall management view.
+• Planning tools facilitate development of a disciplined IPv4 and IPv6 address plan that can be deployed, monitored, and tracked automatically - for a continuous feedback loop to assure accuracy and provide an overall management view.

-• With the IPAM component, users can plan and stage the following interrelated entities for immediate or future deployment to DHCP and DNS servers: IP block or subnet allocation, IP address assignment, addition of a new DHCP pool and associated parameters, and/or DNS domain, server configuration, or resource records.
+• Users can plan and stage the following interrelated entities for immediate or future deployment to DHCP and DNS servers: IP block or subnet allocation, IP address assignment, IPv6 prefixes and links, addition of a new DHCP pool and associated parameters, or DNS domain, server configuration, or resource records.

 User definability/flexibility and management of IP address space

-Within the IPAM component, a patented container architecture allows the user to define and manage topology, address space (including block allocations and subnets), device and block types, and associated attributes (through user-defined fields).
-This container structure allows the user to define a hierarchy or block allocation to conform to policies and procedures specific to that IP network - helping to organize address space in a manner that best matches an organization's structure.
+The easy-to-use container architecture allows the user to define and manage topology, address space (including block allocations and subnets), device and block types, and associated attributes (through user-defined fields).
+This helps administrators to organize address space in a manner that best matches an organization's structure.

 Address allocation: user-defined policies and automation